 That way potential port maintainers who don't know any Tcl won't shy

 I myself don't know too much Tcl (but am willing to learn) and currently

-have my hands full with GSoC.
-I'll however be willing to work on such a
+full with GSoC.
+I'll however be willing to work on such a project after

 Let me know if this idea sounds feasible or if there is already such a